Aaryaman-147/second-look/README.md

 ## 🧪 Current Status

-This project is under active development.
+This project is under active development./ Feature-frozen for now.

 ## 🛠 Tech Stack